guettli/Microsoft-365-vs-Google-Workspace/README.md

 ms365 has the same feature.
 Except, it does not work, at least not always.
 Often when I snooze an email in ms365, the mail which I want to reappear in two weeks, reappears in one minute.

+# Mail to myself arrives fast with Google

+Sometimes I write a mail to myself, just to use the snooze feature immediately afterwords.

+A mail to myself arrives much faster with Gmail.

 # Google wants my Feedback

 It is straight forware to send a feedback message to Google if something does not work as expected.
 In Gmail it is a "question-mark in a circle icon"